Relational Communication: Quadratic Payoffs

-If the receiver is highly responsive, then $u_*$ is concave on $[0,\theta^L)$ (Figure \ref{Fig:PropUpustar}).
-In this case, (\ref{costbenefit}) indicates that the benefit of the marginal expansion outweighs the cost, leading to over-pooling: the optimal threshold $\theta_*^L$ is greater than $\theta^L$.
+If the receiver is highly responsive, then $u_*$ is concave on $[0,\theta_{\mathrm{c}})$ (Figure \ref{Fig:Aux}).
+In this case, evaluation of (\ref{eqn:cutoff}) at $\theta_*=\theta_{\mathrm{c}}$ indicates that the benefit of the marginal expansion outweighs the cost, leading to over-pooling: the cutoff state $\theta_*$ is greater than $\theta_{\mathrm{c}}$.
+Intuitively, with a highly responsive receiver, the second-best decision rule -- which runs parallel to the receiver's preferred decision at high-conflict states -- is also highly responsive to the message.
+So, expanding the pool results in a large shift in the pooled decision towards the first-best, and thus a large benefit (relative to the cost) from over-pooling.

+As the players become more patient, the interval of high-conflict states $[0, \theta_{\mathrm{c}})$ shrinks,\footnote{This is because the relational leeway $\ell$ increases with $\delta$, as shown in Lemma \ref{elldelta} in Appendix \ref{AppQuad}.} and the pooling interval shrinks with it. \begin{corollary} Suppose the receiver is highly responsive and downward-biased.
+As the players become more patient, the pooling interval shrinks, $d\theta_*/d\delta \leq 0$; strictly so if and only if $\theta_* \in (0,1)$. \end{corollary}

-Proposition \ref{PrSB} also implies that more information is optimally revealed in the sense of \cite{blackwell1953equivalent} as the players become more patient.
+Corollary \ref{c:cs} states that more information is optimally revealed in the sense of \cite{blackwell1953equivalent} as the players become more patient.
 With more patient players, the second-best decision rule more closely approximates the first-best decision rule and thus makes better use of information.
-Consequently, the sender optimally reveals more information to the receiver.\footnote{Relatedly, as Corollary~\ref{CSbeta} in Appendix~\ref{AppQuad} shows, more information is optimally revealed as the receiver becomes less over-responsive to the state (that is, as $\rho'_R(\theta)=a$ decreases).}
+Consequently, the sender optimally reveals more information.\footnote{Relatedly, as Corollary~\ref{c:csbeta} in Appendix~\ref{AppQuad} shows, more information is optimally revealed as the highly responsive receiver becomes less responsive to the state (that is, as $\rho'_R(\theta)/\rho'_{FB}(\theta)$ decreases).}